legacysurvey/legacysurvey/pages/dr3/files.rst

 survey-dr3-specObj-dr13.fits
 ----------------------------
-HDU1 (the only HDU) contains Tractored DECaLS photometry that is row-by-row-matched to the SDSS DR13 spectrosopic pipeline file such that the photometric parameters in row "N" of survey-dr3-specObj-dr13.fits matches the spectroscopic parameters in row "N" of specObj-dr13.fits.
-The structure of the DECaLS photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR13 `data model for specObj-dr13.fits`_.
+HDU1 (the only HDU) contains Tractored survey photometry that is row-by-row-matched to the SDSS DR13 spectrosopic pipeline file such that the photometric parameters in row "N" of survey-dr3-specObj-dr13.fits matches the spectroscopic parameters in row "N" of specObj-dr13.fits.
+The structure of the photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR13 `data model for specObj-dr13.fits`_.